Frequently Asked Questions

 IVI is uniquely present at every step of the vaccine value chain.
 From public health research at field sites around the world to preclinical discovery and development in the lab, clinical trials and efficacy studies, technology transfers and registration with manufacturers, and vaccination campaigns in outbreak settings, IVI is there to make vaccines more available and accessible to the world’s most vulnerable people.

 IVI is an international organization like the United Nations or the World Bank.
-Founded with an establishment agreement at the United Nations in 1997, IVI has 36 countries and the WHO as member states with 4 countries providing core funding.
+Founded with an establishment agreement at the United Nations in 1997, IVI has more than 40 countries and the WHO as member states, with five countries providing core funding.
 A representative from each funding member state sits as a voting member on the Board of Trustees.

 IVI is prohibited from manufacturing vaccines.
 Instead, we discover new vaccines, improve existing ones, and transfer vaccine technology to manufacturers for vaccine production.

-An oral cholera vaccine and typhoid conjugate vaccine were developed in-house at IVI laboratories, and IVI is currently investing in preclinical development of two vaccine candidates for non-typhoidal Salmonella and Shigella.
+An oral cholera vaccine and typhoid conjugate vaccine were developed in-house at IVI laboratories, and IVI is currently investing in pre-clinical development of two vaccine candidates for non-typhoidal Salmonella and Klebsiella pneumoniae.

 In addition to its own vaccines, IVI assists vaccine developers around the world with pre-clinical and clinical vaccine development.

-With an initial focus on cholera, typhoid, and dengue, IVI has since expanded disease burden studies and vaccine R&D programs to include adenovirus type 55, chikungunya, COVID-19, group A strep, hantavirus, hepatitis viruses, HIV, human papillomavirus (HPV), MERS, salmonella, schistosomiasis, severe fever with thrombocytopenia syndrome virus, shigella, and tuberculosis (TB).
+With an initial focus on cholera, typhoid, and dengue, IVI has since expanded disease burden studies and/or vaccine R&D programs to include adenovirus type 55, chikungunya, COVID-19, group A Strep, hantavirus, hepatitis viruses, HIV, human papillomavirus (HPV), MERS, Salmonella, schistosomiasis, severe fever with thrombocytopenia syndrome virus, Shigella, and tuberculosis.

 Vaccines train the body’s immune system to recognize and fight pathogens like viruses and bacteria.